 Try these techniques to improve your coffee photography!

 9. Get Closer to Capture the Details of Coffee Photography

-This is the minimalist approach I recommend to try first.
 How do you like your coffee?
-Is it a shot of espresso, hot and strong?
-Or is it a huge mug of latte, milky and tender?
+Is it a shot of espresso, hot and intense?
+Or is it a large mug of latte, milky and tender?